ArmanSahota/JiraKPIWebsite/README.md

 1. **Access the Tool**: Visit the GitHub Pages URL for this repository
 2. **Enter Credentials**: Fill in your Jira base URL, email, and API token
 3. **Enter Sprint ID**: Provide the sprint ID you want to analyze
-4. **Story Points Field** (Optional): Leave blank for auto-detection, or enter manually
-5. **Generate Report**: Click "Generate KPI Report" to fetch and analyze data
+4. **Generate Report**: Click "Generate KPI Report" - story points field is auto-detected
-6. **Download CSV**: Use the download button to save the detailed report
+5. **Download CSV**: Use the download button to save the detailed report

 ### Python CLI
 ```bash